Expert-elicitation method for non-parametric joint priors using normalizing flows: Simulation Studies

 Second, we included the pairwise correlation between model parameters in the set of target quantities for each case study.
 If independence between model parameters is assumed, all correlations are set to zero; otherwise, we use the exact correlation structure indicated by the ground truth.
 We acknowledge that this information cannot be reasonably demanded from a domain expert in most cases.
 However, we currently lack suitable elicitation methods for asking domain experts about interpretable quantities that provide sufficient information regarding the correlation structure between the model parameters.
 A future task will be to develop such elicitation methods and to then incorporate these methods into our computational framework.

 Regarding the selection of \emph{elicitation techniques}, we follow the recommendation to query quantiles from a domain expert \citep{kadane1998experiences}.
 For each target quantity, except for the correlation information, we elicit five quantiles: $5\%,25\%,50\%,75\%,95\%$.
 For the correlation values, we assume that the expert provides a single point estimate corresponding to a moment-based elicitation approach.

+In summary, the elicited statistics for Simulation Study 1 consist of five quantiles each for $y \mid x_0$ ($t_1$) and $y \mid x_1$ ($t_2$), as well as the correlation information $\rho(\beta_0, \beta_1)$ ($t_3$).
+Each of these three elicited statistics corresponds to a distinct loss component in the objective function.
+The elicited statistics for Simulation Study 2 consist of five quantiles each for $R^2$ ($t_1$) and $y\mid \text{gr}_i$ with $i=1,2,3$ ($t_2, t_3, t_4$), as well as the correlation information between the model parameters ($t_5$).
+The discrepancy in the correlation values is measured using an L2 loss, whereas the discrepancies for the remaining components are computed using the $\text{MMD}^2$ loss.
+To account for differences in scale—arising both from the use of different discrepancy measures and from the varying domains of the elicited statistics—we weight the individual loss components as follows: the correlation loss component is scaled by a factor of $0.1$, the $R^2$ loss component by a factor of $10.0$, and all other loss components are uniformly weighted with a factor of $1.0$.

 To assess whether the selected set of elicited statistics is sufficiently informative to determine a prior distribution for the model parameters, we conduct a \emph{sensitivity analysis} for each case study.

 \paragraph{Evaluation of Simulation Results} We run each simulation study 30 times with different random seeds.
-For each replication, we calculate the slope of the loss trajectory over the last 100 epochs and perform a visual convergence check for the five replications with the highest absolute slopes (i.e., worst cases).
-In this visual check, we examine the trajectories of the total loss, the loss components related to the elicited statistics, and the mean and standard deviation for each marginal prior across epochs.
-If this visual inspection indicates satisfactory convergence, we consider the convergence of all other replications to be successful as well.
-Additionally, we check the match between the final model-implied and expert-elicited statistics.
+As preliminary convergence checks, we calculate the slope of the loss trajectory over the last 100 epochs and perform a visual convergence check for the five replications with the highest absolute slopes (i.e., worst cases).
+Additionally, we examine the trajectories of the total loss, the individual loss components related to each elicited statistic, as well as the mean and standard deviation for each marginal prior across epochs.
+Furthermore, to visually assess whether the learning criterion has been accurately captured, we compare the final model-implied statistics with the expert-elicited statistics.
 Finally, we examine the learned prior distributions for each replication and compute the model average across the 30 learned prior distributions.

-\paragraph{Summary of Analysis Workflow} Table~\ref{tab:analysis_workflow} provides a summary of the analysis workflow followed in each of the subsequent simulation studies.
+Table~\ref{tab:analysis_workflow} provides a summary of the analysis workflow followed in each of the subsequent simulation studies.